-Intel Vietnam Grand Challenges Masters Fellowship
+Intel Products Vietnam Grand Challenges Masters Fellowship

 2017-2018 Fellowship program to study at Arizona State University

 The Fellowship

 Vietnam is emerging as one of the most dynamic and innovative economies in Southeast Asia.
 With this growth there are engineering challenges facing Vietnam in the areas of climate, water, environment, security, transportation, and energy.
 Intel invests at the boundaries of technology to creating amazing experiences for business and society, and every person on Earth.
 To this end, Intel Products Vietnam in partnership with Arizona State University (ASU) via HEEAP will offer up to 19 Vietnam Grand Challenges Masters Fellowships to Arizona State University for high performing senior undergraduate students who will be completed with their Bachelor of Science degree in Spring 2017